cpucat/SenseCAP-Firmware/README.md

 ## Introduction

-The project provides custom firmware for the SenseCAP Watcher
+The project provides custom firmware for the SenseCAP Watcher that makes it behave more like an offline device.

+Currently, the features include:
+- Being able to take pictures and save them to the SD card
+- A Flashlight
+- An idle animation

+This code might not be the cleanest as I barely comprehend the SenseCap Device Setup, but it runs and is stable on my unit.

 ## Getting Started